Netec-Mx/mslearn-azure-ml/Instructions/02b-Explore-developer-tools.md

     </ol>
     </details>

-## Configure your workstation with the Azure Machine Learning studio
+## Task 4: Configure your workstation with the Azure Machine Learning studio

 Though the Azure CLI is ideal for automation, you may want to review the output of the commands you executed.
 You can use the Azure Machine Learning studio to check whether resources and assets have been created, and to check whether jobs ran successfully or review why a job failed.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named **mlw-dp100-labs**.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
 Another tab will open in your browser to open the Azure Machine Learning studio.
 1. Close any pop-ups that appear in the studio.
-1. Within the Azure Machine Learning studio, navigate to the **Compute** page and verify that the compute instance and cluster you created in the previous section exist.
+1. Within the Azure Machine Learning studio, navigate to the **Compute** page and verify that the tab *Compute instance* and *Compute clusters* you created in the previous section exist.
 The compute instance should be running, the cluster should be in Succeeded state and have 0 nodes running.

-## Use the Python SDK to train a model
+## Task 5: Use the Python SDK to train a model

-Now that you've verified that the necessary compute has been created, you can use the Python SDK to run a training script.
-You'll install and use the Python SDK on the compute instance and train the machine learning model on the compute cluster.
+Now that you've verified that the necessary compute has been created, you can use the Python SDK to **run** a *training script*.
+You'll install and use the Python SDK on the *compute instance* and train the machine learning model on the *compute cluster*.

-1. In your **compute instance**, there are a number of options in the **Applications** field.
+1. Select your link **compute instance**, there are a number of options in the section **Applications** field.
 Select the **Terminal** application to launch the terminal (you may need to click the ellipsis to expand the selection).
 1. In the terminal, install the Python SDK on the compute instance by running the following commands in the terminal:

     ```